-Regardless of your context, this process will help you and your key-stakeholders make better decisions faster and define the best playground for innovation.
+Regardless of your context, our Problem Framing process will help your teams make better decisions faster and define the best playground for innovation, as they learn to:

-During the problem framing course, you will experience hands-on all phases of the process, and see how this framework works in practice through five real-world case studies.
+During the problem framing course, your teams will experience hands-on all phases of the process, and see how this framework works in practice through real-world case studies.

-who want to introduce new ways of working.
+who want to introduce new ways of working and nurture critical thinking

 Awesome time attending the Problem Framing Workshop at Google today.
 Great insight into how to increase stakeholder visibility into the biases that draw focus onto solutions instead of true problems.
 Shared understanding of the issue(s) at hand really enable teams to focus where it is most needed.
 Thank you!

 The Problem Framing course was fun and most importantly packed with great content and a well-planned delivery style.
 Our team not just learned but also applied the methodology through an interactive Mural facilitated workshop.
 Thanks, John and Team.